NewbiZ/newbiz.github.com/_posts/tutorials/2011-01-27-Clean-project-management-with-CMake.markdown

 SampleProject1::~SampleProject1()
 </pre>

-Now since I have XCode installed, I could have asked for an XCode project using the following syntax:
+Now since I have XCode installed, I could have asked for an XCode project using the _-G_ argument:
 <pre class="console">
-<span class="prompt">/SampleProject-build$</span> cmake .. -G Xcode
+<span class="prompt">/SampleProject-build$</span> cmake ../SampleProject -G Xcode
 -- The C compiler identification is GNU
 -- The CXX compiler identification is GNU
 -- Checking whether C compiler has -isysroot